-The currently adopted FEMA Flood Insurance Rate Maps (FIRM) for the project site are designated Community Panel No. 29095C0279F, revised September 29, 2006 and Community Panel No. 29095C0287F, revised September 29, 2006.
-However, as instructed by the City of Lee's Summit and FEMA, GBA has used the preliminary FIRM numbered 29095C0404G and 29095C0412G, both dated October 10, 2014.
-The preliminary FIRMs are to be adopted as the current standard in the near future and were used in the analysis of the site.
+The currently adopted FEMA Flood Insurance Rate Maps (FIRM) for the project site are designated Community Panel No. 29095C0404G, revised January 20, 2017 and Community Panel No. 29095C0412G, revised January 20, 2017.
+The preliminary version of these FIRMs, dated October 10, 2014 were used in the analysis of the site.
 The property lies partially within an area designated as Zone X and Zone AE.
 Zone X areas, when not hatched, are areas determined to be outside the 0.2% annual chance floodplain.
 Zone X, when hatched, are areas of 0.2% annual chance flood and areas of 1% annual chance flood with average depths less than 1 foot.
 Zone AE is described as a special flood hazard area subject to inundation by the 1% annual chance flood, with base flood elevations determined.
+GBA submitted a CLOMR (Case #20-07-0520R), which was approved by FEMA in a letter dated February 14, 2020.
 See Appendix B for details.